 13.)
 Isles of Scilly

-The UK’s beautiful tropical islands are one part of the UK a fair few people don’t know about but absolutely need to visit.
+The UK’s beautiful tropical islands are one part of the UK that a fair few people don’t know about but absolutely need to visit.

 We’re talking white sandy beaches, water so clear and blue, it feels like you’re in the Caribbean and a way of life that really epitomises the best of England and the UK as a whole (like you can walk into shops and to roadside stalls with no one attending them and just use an honesty box to pay for whatever you buy).
 I mean – the island even has palm trees!

-The Isles of Scilly benefits greatly from what makes the UK much warmer (especially so in winter) than the rest of Europe – the Gulf Stream; a warm current emanating from the Gulf of Mexico which means that these islands are so much warmer than they would be given their latitude and definitely much warmer than the rest of the UK.
+The Isles of Scilly benefit greatly from what makes the UK much warmer (especially so in winter) than the rest of Europe – the Gulf Stream; a warm current emanating from the Gulf of Mexico which means that these islands are so much warmer than they would be given their latitude and definitely much warmer than the rest of the UK.

 The food is also pretty good here too (tried and tested by yours truly) so be sure to arrive hungry and ready to tuck into some amazing treats the entire time you’re here.